Ranking the Batman Films from Worst to Best

 4. Batman (1989)

-Tim Burton’s “Batman” was the film that started it all: superhero movies can translate into the big screen and generate lots and lots of cash revenue.
-Although Burton is more interested on the Joker, backed by the immense star and acting power of Jack Nicholson who steals the show with his (literally) deadly theatrics and exquisite wardrobe, Keaton makes his Batman an effective screen presence while simultaneously portraying a believable and vulnerable Bruce Wayne.
+Tim Burton’s “Batman” was the film that started it all: superhero movies can translate into the big screen and generate lots and lots of revenue.
+Although Burton is more interested on the Joker, backed by the immense star power of Jack Nicholson who steals the show with his (literally) deadly theatrics and exquisite wardrobe, Keaton makes his Batman a sinister presence while simultaneously portraying a believable and vulnerable Bruce Wayne.
 Its real champion though is the outstanding (and Oscar winning) production design of Anton Furst that envisions Gotham City as as dark, criminal infested metropolis with grandiose art deco influences.
 Burton does not shy away from a mature tone showcasing plenty of horrific for a mainstream film, murders and entertaining moments of black humor under the thunderous score of Danny Elfman.
 Similarly though to “Batman Begins”, Burton’s first crack on the dark knight paved the way for better things to come.

 Tone